shibasis0801/flatInvoker/README.md

 # Reaktor & FlatInvoker

-A set of libraries for Kotlin and React Native, `Reaktor` and `FlatInvoker`, with cross dependencies between them.
+Libraries for scalable cross-platform development based on Kotlin Multiplatform.

-## Reaktor
+Useful abstractions and utilities to build tech better.

-Located in the `reaktor/` directory, Reaktor is a set of libraries focusing on providing cross-platform abstractions and utilities.
+Reaktor is the root library, and FlatInvoker focuses on using FlexBuffers to define foreign function interfaces.

-### reaktor-core
+## reaktor-core

 The root library of Reaktor, `reaktor-core` contains basic tools such as `WeakReference`, atomic types, and the primary cross-platform abstraction `Adapter`.
 An adapter is a class that exposes platform-specific functionality in a cross-platform way.
 Shared capabilities are defined in the `Adapter` interface, and platform-specific capabilities are add-on interfaces.
 This design allows for coding to capabilities instead of platforms, resulting in more robust and flexible code.

 ## FlatInvoker

-Located in the `flatinvoker/` directory, FlatInvoker focuses on using FlexBuffers to perform remote procedure calls (RPC) and serialization.
+FlatInvoker focuses on using FlexBuffers to perform remote procedure calls (RPC) and serialization.

 Application Areas:
 1. React Native: Native modules for Android and iOS